OtterClam/otter-docs-gitbook/README.md

 The main benefit for stakers comes from supply growth.
 The otter harvests new **CLAM** tokens from the treasury, the majority of which are distributed to the stakers thanks for the **CLAM** tokens they offered.
 Thus, the gain for stakers will come from their auto-compounding balances, though price exposure remains an important consideration.
 That is, if the increase in token balance outpaces the potential drop in price (due to inflation), stakers would make a profit.

 The main benefit for bonders comes from price consistency.
-Bonders commit a capital upfront and are promised a fixed return at a set point in time; that return is in **CLAM** and thus the bonder's profit would depend on **CLAM** price when the bond matures.
+Bonders commit capital upfront and are promised a fixed return at a set point in time; that return is in **CLAM** and thus the bonder's profit would depend on **CLAM** price when the bond matures.
 Bonders benefit from a rising or static **CLAM** price.

 ## Who created OtterClam?